Our Editorial Team

 Louise Hickey

-Louise Hickey is about to complete a Bachelor’s degree in Journalism at Dublin City University (DCU).
+Louise Hickey has a bachelor’s degree in journalism at Dublin City University (DCU).
 She comes from a rural area in Co.
 Meath, where she has goats and a “great” greenhouse.
-She has garnered experience working with outlets such as RTÉ and has written many articles for her college newspaper.
+She has garnered experience working with outlets such as RTÉ and has covered election counts.

 Technical Machinery Specialist